dkmisra/SIC/README.md

 # Status
 Production version of code will be released soon.

-For a copy of developmental version please send an email to Dipendra Misra (dkm@cs.cornell.edu)
+For a copy of developmental version of code, please send an email to Dipendra Misra (dkm@cs.cornell.edu)

 # What is SIC and why do I need it?
 Often workload is transfered to cloud, either when workload becomes too much to handle on the local system or